2021 Cashion Cup Solo Series Rules

 11: Angler of the year: Points are awarded in every Cashion Cup event starting at 300 for first, 299 for second, 298 for third, etc.

-12: Marshall Designation: Marshalls will be assigned based off a random computer draw.
+12: Marshal Designation: Marshalls will be assigned based off a random computer draw.
 If we do not have enough marshals than an angler will fish solo.

 13: Permitted Fish and Fishing Methods: All largemouth, smallmouth, and spotted bass must be taken in a conventional and sporting manner.
 At no time shall any angler be permitted to use more than one rod and one reel at a time.
 Anglers shall follow Arizona state regulations concerning quantity of hooks allowable by law.
 Intentional snagging of fish shall be grounds for disqualification.
-Any fish taken while site fishing must be hooked inside the mouth.
+Any fish taken while site fishing must be hooked inside the mouth (The tournament director has final say in if he feels the fish has been illegally caught).
 The use of live or cut bait during practice or tournament hours shall be strictly prohibited.
-No team shall be allowed to troll using the outboard motor.
+No angler shall be allowed to troll using the outboard motor.

 14: Tournament limits: Unless lake rules state a lesser number the tournament limit of bass shall be 5 fish per team.
 The minimum size limit shall be determined by the tournament director prior to the event.
 If no minimum size limit is specified, the minimum size shall be 12” for Central Arizona and 13″ for Lake Havasu (both measured mouth closed, and tail pinched on a flat board).
-At no time shall a team possess more than a limit of fish.
-Once a limit is achieved and the next fish is caught the team must cull immediately.
+At no time shall an angler possess more than a limit of fish.
+Once a limit is achieved and the next fish is caught the angler must cull immediately.
 No culling inside the host marina will be allowed.
+Only NON-PUNCTURE cull tags are permitted.

 15: Encroachment: While some lakes fish smaller than others anglers are requested to use common sense and work with other competitors.
 As a rule, no team shall pull within 25 yards or 75 feet of another competitor’s boat.
 Having a cast land within 10 yards or 30 feet of another competitor’s boat shall be considered encroachment.